-- 1. Authorization by your governing body for the submission of the application to CJD that clearly identifies the name of the project for which funding is requested; - 2.
+- 1. Authorization by your governing body for the submission of the application to the Public Safety Office (PSO) that clearly identifies the name of the project for which funding is requested; - 2.
 A commitment to provide all applicable matching funds; - 3.
-A designation of the name and/or title of an authorized official who is given the authority to apply for, accept, reject, alter, or terminate a grant (Note: If a name is provided, you must update CJD should the official change during the grant period.); and - 4.
-A written assurance that, in the event of loss or misuse of grant funds, the governing body will return all funds to CJD.
+A designation of the name and/or title of an authorized official who is given the authority to apply for, accept, reject, alter, or terminate a grant (Note: If a name is provided, you must update the PSO should the official change during the grant period.); and - 4.
+A written assurance that, in the event of loss or misuse of grant funds, the governing body will return all funds to PSO.